 You’ll use your course site to host and manage your courses.
 You’ll use your actual website for all good things you’d need to do for Inbound marketing along with paid advertising.

 - There’s no need to hunt for hosting.
-Thinkific, Podia, and Teachable take care of hosting your course site for you.
+Thinkific, Podia, and Payhip take care of hosting your course site for you.

 - The framework for your courses is already built for you.
 Just upload your course content, and you are good to go.